ZedOps8/ExponentUp-DummySales/README.md

 ## About ExponentUp

 The project adopts the fictional company name "ExponentUp" for the purpose of simulating a real-world business scenario.
-This choice is made in preparation for applying for business and sales job roles, providing a tangible demonstration of your skills in data analysis, forecasting, and dashboard creation.
+This choice is made in preparation for applying for business and sales job roles, providing a tangible demonstration of my skills in data analysis, forecasting, and dashboard creation.

 ## Project Objectives